 We believe that making GCSE choices is really the start of a process that will continue throughout a child’s education.
 It is an opportunity to give serious thought to interests and talents.

 We offer pupils the opportunity to study the subjects which they enjoy and in which they feel they will succeed.
 The school timetable is tailored to ensure that all pupil-option choices can be accommodated.
 Flexibility within the GCSE curriculum means that pupils can follow unique programmes of study, allowing them to complete Year 11 with between 9 and 11 GCSEs (some do more), according to need and ability.

-For further information please view the GCSE options booklet 2020-22.
+For further information please view our GCSE choices booklet for 2023-25.

 Moving into the sixth form is a very significant step for all pupils.
 For the first time, pupils have an almost completely free choice of subjects, and have the opportunity to study in depth those which interest them most.